Covid 19 coronavirus: Retail and hospitality react to 'kick in the guts' return to lockdown

 Another wage subsidy would be needed to keep operators in the industry afloat if the three-day lockdown is extended, he said.

-Hospitality NZ chief executive Julie White said the move to lockdown again was a "devastating" development for hospitality and the wider business community.
+Hospitality NZ chief executive Julie White said the move to a form of lockdown again was a "devastating" development for hospitality and the wider business community.

 "If we go up to level 4, that will be the end of people's businesses," White said.